 Courses are accepted for transfer credit provided that a grade of C- or higher was achieved and the individual course is parallel to a course offered at the University at Albany.
 The maximum number of 90 transfer credits from two-year colleges, four-year colleges or a combination of colleges, may be applied toward the baccalaureate degree requirements.

 View our Advanced Placement (AP) Course Equivalents.

 An estimate of the total number of credits accepted for transfer will be made when admission is granted.
 Every effort will be made to provide a degree audit and evaluation prior to the payment of the enrollment deposit.
 Once an enrollment deposit is received, a tentative evaluation of course credits and degree progress will be available through MyUAlbany.
 The tentative evaluation is subject to final approval and modification following the initial advisement and programming session.
 This session occurs during the Transfer Planning Conference and a review of the evaluation of coursework is offered.
-All transfer students are required to attend a Transfer Planning Conference.
+All transfer students are required to attend a Transfer Orientation.

 Except for the University's writing requirements, for which a grade of C or higher or S is required, transfer work graded D+, D or D- in a course that applied to one or more of the University's General Education requirements may be applied toward fulfilling the requirements.
 This is true even though the student received no graduation credit for the course.

 The transfer student's designated class standing (class year) is determined by the number of credits accepted for transfer (see the "Class Standing" section of the Undergraduate Bulletin).
 However, for many majors (combined major/minor in the sciences, for example) overall class standing should not be construed to mean that the student is necessarily on schedule within major/minor sequence.
 This is especially true for students who transfer to the University from technical and applied programs, or for those who change major interest and/or career goals at the time of transfer.